LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 ## <a id="rto_GUI"></a> Running the GUI Example.

 The EMA Java GUI example is the Refinitiv Real-Time Market Data Viewer (RRTViewer).
 The RRTViewer supports the RSSL and WebSocket connections for both local RTDS and RTO deployment scenarios.
-This session covers the RTO with Service Discovery scenario only, but the GUI interface and flow of the RTDS scenario are not that different.
+This session covers the RTO with the Service Discovery scenario only, but the GUI interface and flow of the RTDS scenario are not that different.

 Firstly, create a Run Configuration for the RRTViewer example application.
 Please do not forget to set the Main class to *com.refinitiv.ema.examples.rrtmdviewer.desktop.RRTMDViewerDesktopMain class*.

 ![figure-24](images/25_gui_running_1.png "Create a Run Configuration")

 Then, click run to start the example application.
-The first screen lets you choosing between the following options:
+The first screen lets you choose between the following options:
 - Discovery Endpoint: Connect to RTO with the Service Discovery
 - Specify Endpoint: Connect to your local RTDS server

-Let's choose *Discover Endpoint* options and then click the next button.
+Let's choose the *Discover Endpoint* options and then click the next button.

 ![figure-25](images/26_gui_running_2.png "Start RRTViewer")

 Next, input your RTO credentials and click the Retrieve Service Endpoints button.
-Please note that you can choose whether you want to connect wit the RSSL or WebSocket connection too.
+Please note that you can choose whether you want to connect with the RSSL or WebSocket connection too.

 ![figure-26](images/27_gui_running_3.png "RRTViewer input RTO credential")